jimhjkim/airbnb-clone/README.md

-# airbnb-clone
+# AirBnb Clone

-Learning Django by creating an AirBnb clone
+Cloning AirBnb with Python, Django, TailwindCSS, and more... 🐍